vemv/claude-code/README.md

 ;; Cursor type options: 'box, 'hollow, 'bar, 'hbar, or nil (setq claude-code-eat-read-only-mode-cursor-type '(bar nil nil))

-;; Disable truncation of Claude output buffer (default is nil) ;; When set to t, eat will not truncate the terminal scrollback buffer, ;; allowing Claude to output unlimited content without truncation ;; Note: This may consume more memory for very large outputs and can ;; cause performance issues with long Claude sessions ;; OBSOLETE: This variable is obsolete as of version 0.4.0 (setq claude-code-eat-never-truncate-claude-buffer t)
+;; Control eat scrollback size for longer conversations ;; The default is 131072 characters, which is usually sufficient ;; For very long Claude sessions, you may want to increase it ;; WARNING: Setting to nil (unlimited) is NOT recommended with Claude Code ;; as it can cause severe performance issues with long sessions (setq eat-term-scrollback-size 500000)  ; Increase to 500k characters
 ```

 ### Vterm-specific Customization